Santa Fe actor gets role on hit show

 SANTA FE, N.M.
-(KRQE) – Robert Mesa has been an artist for as long as he can remember.
+(KRQE) – An actor from Santa Fe got the role of a lifetime, all during the pandemic.
+Robert Mesa has been an artist for as long as he can remember.
 “I started acting when I was a teenager and I progressed later in life,” said Mesa.

 He has acted in Los Angeles, to places overseas, but always comes home to New Mexico.
 “You know you go to these bigger cities and then you come home to Santa Fe and recover,” said Mesa.